Hi, I’m Allison!

 While teaching, I fell in love with travel, finally having the opportunity to with my ample vacation time (even without an ample budget to match).

-Every chance I got, I traveled as far away as possible for as long as I could, as cheap as I could.
+Every chance I got, I traveled as far away as possible for as long as I could, on my teacher’s budget.

 Over those five years, I visited 17 countries, as diverse as could be: Australia, Myanmar, Japan, Turkey, Colombia, Belize, Thailand, Vietnam, Indonesia, Sweden, Cambodia, Malaysia, Singapore, Germany, Canada, the UK, and Mexico.